GorkhaSchool/Class-5/Computer/Word Processor.md

 - Capitalize Each Word
 - tOGGLE cASE
 ---
-### How many alignments are available in MS Word?
+### d.
+How many alignments are available in MS Word?
 How can we insert page brake in MS Word?
 There are 4 alignments available.
 They are:
 - Left
 - Center